jamino30/personal-website/README.md

 <br>
 <b>Notable Work:</b>
 <br>
+- Created a robust search engine benchmarking system, complete with a RESTful API and intuitive interface.
+Presented and used by approximately 5,000 users at the world's largest neuroscience conference, the Society for Neuroscience
-- Improved Dandi Search Engine's precision by ~50% through the integration of an algorithm that leveraged Large Language Models (LLMs), vector-based semantic search, and keyword-based search methods
+- Improved Dandi Search Engine accuracy by approximately 50% by incorporating an algorithm leveraging Large Language Models (LLMs), vector-based semantic search, and keyword search techniques
-- Developing a robust search engine benchmark testing framework, including the development of a RESTful API using FastAPI and an intuitive frontend interface
-- Implementing new features to streamline Dandi Search such as automatically assigning ontological terms to dataset metadata and employing LLM/NLP approaches to identify datasets matching specific scientific inquiries
+- Introducing LLM-powered features to enhance Dandi Search, including auto-assigning ontological terms to metadata, identification of datasets for scientific inquiries, and data enhancement for datasets with incomplete metadata
-- Leveraging GPT-3 to integrate a Python script that allows for automatically "filling" in metadata for a given dataset given plain text or DOI
-- Orchestrating experiments to evaluate an auto-generated code feature for advanced data processing and visualization
+- Leading experiments to evaluate an auto-generated code feature for advanced data processing and visualization

 <a href="https://www.khoury.northeastern.edu/" target="_blank">Khoury College of Computer Sciences</a>
 <br>